|CLICK BELOW FOR

 the US which compares gas appliances and for the most part would probably apply here in Canada.

 Still not sure which way to go Gas or Electricity?
-Then the Energy Cost and Natural Gas Savings Calculator may
+Then the Residential Energy Calculator may help.
+I found an

 Gas and Electricity Providers